 So, fast wireless charging 2.0, one of the top 10 new features of Galaxy S10, is not a new industry standard.

 The major difference among wireless charging, fast wireless charging, and fast wireless charging 2.0 is the charging power (5W vs 7.5W vs 12W).
-And therefore, they are backward compatible.
+And therefore, they are backwards compatible.

 What do you need to use wireless charging for Galaxy S10 battery?